vgorbic1/Tutorials/JavaScript/timing.md

 JavaScript can be executed in time intervals using mehtods:

 #### setInterval
 This method waits a specific number of miliseconds and then executes assigned function.
+Than it does it all over again.
 ```javascript
 setInterval(
   function() {